egon89/scala-learning/README.md

 - We can use to create a class with a collection of utility methods
   - its methods can be accessed like `static` methods in Java

+### Companion objects
+- It's an object that shares the same name as a class and is defined in the same file
+- It can access private members of the class
+  - the companion object and its corresponding class can access each other's private members

+Companion objects are commonly used for:
+- Factory methods
+- Static Methods
+  - we create `static methods` directly within the companion object (not in a class)
+    ```scala
+    object MathUtils:
+      def add(x: Int, y: Int): Int = x + y
+    ```
+  - these methods can be accessed without creating an instance of the class
+    ```scala
+    MathUtils.add(5, 5) // 10
+    ```

 ## Road Map
 > [Scala 3 Book](https://docs.scala-lang.org/scala3/book/introduction.html)